fpereiro/proof/notes.md

                          none               mC
 ```

 Compact list of all the functions, counting their variants (by arguments received, both *m*-functions and *s*ymbols).
+28 functions in total, 35 if we count as separate functions those that take a different number of arguments.

 ```
-f    (2m+1s) // Go left until schwa is found; when schwa is found, go one more to the left and call f1 with same arguments. f1   (2m+1s) // Go right until 3rd (symbolic) argument OR empty square is found; if 3rd argument found, -> to the 1st argument; if empty square is found, go one to the right and call f2 with the same arguments. f2   (2m+1s) // e    (2m+1s); (1m+1s) e1   (2m+1s) pe   (1m+1s)
+f    (2m+1s)
+f1   (2m+1s)
+f2   (2m+1s)
+e    (2m+1s); (1m+1s)
+e1   (2m+1s)
+pe   (1m+1s)